 It is with this approach that parts of Mr. Lingeman’s book try to recreate and thus analyze the overall spirit of those times.
 This does not imply that “The Noir Forties” is a book on movies; actually, it is not.

 But then, a number of noir movies portrayed the realities of many returning veterans.
 Many of them experienced their homecoming as a return to a familiar yet strange country.
 The US had changed during their absence in the service; women did men’s jobs in factories, plants and many other sectors.
-There was a shortage of houses, jobs in general and a feeling of uncertainty due to goals or visions not specified by politics.
+There was a shortage of housing, jobs in general and a feeling of uncertainty due to goals or visions not specified by politics.
 Violence and killing had become familiar to the soldiers, as had organized and structured days, a military chain of command and a clear way of how things had to be done; but to what order did the veterans return after the war?
 Fighting Hitler and Japan was one thing but what national vision was waiting after that?

 Having picked an excellent title for a study in American history and sociology, the mere word “noir” quickly and thoroughly prepares the reader for certain aspects of uncertainty and a personal and sociological environment rather hostile than friendly.